 Patagonia doesn’t have any true entry-level ski pants, but the resort-oriented Powder Town is their most affordable offering at $249.
 The Powder Town keeps prices low with an in-house H2No Performance Standard membrane, uninsulated build, and a simple yet functional feature set that includes two front pockets and two cargo pockets, boot gaiters and scuff guards, and large velcro tabs at the waist for adjusting the fit.
 And the pants are now fully PFC-free, which eliminates the harmful chemicals typically associated with waterproof membranes and finishes.

-For just $49 more than The North Face’s Freedom, the Powder Town is a notable step up in a few ways.
+For $79 more than The North Face’s Freedom, the Powder Town is a notable step up in a few ways.
 The mesh-lined outer thigh vents do a better job dumping heat and aren’t as cumbersome as the Freedom’s inner thigh vents, and the waterproof zippers lend a high-end feel with minimal bulk.
 The Powder Town also features significantly thinner fabric (75D vs. the TNF’s 160D x 140D) , which is a boon for breathability and freedom of movement but won’t hold up as well to extended resort use.
-We also found that the DWR finish wore off very quickly in our testing, but it’s hard to expect more at the price point (and you can always reapply an aftermarket DWR).
-All told, the Powder Town is a high-value pant from Patagonia, and—just like the Freedom—is also offered in insulated pant and bib versions… Read in-depth review
+We did find that the DWR finish wore off very quickly in our testing, but it’s hard to expect more at this price point (and you can always reapply an aftermarket DWR like Nikwax).
+All told, the Powder Town is a high-value pant from Patagonia, and is also offered in an insulated pant and bib versions… Read in-depth women's review (insulated version)

 See the Men's Patagonia Powder Town See the Women's Patagonia Powder Town